EC 18.104.22.168 - Homospermidine synthase (spermidine-specific)

 Charge: 2ChEBI compound status: CHECKED (C)spermidinespermidineName origin: UniProt - CHECKED (C)Formula: C7H22N3

-The reaction of this enzyme occurs in three steps: (i) NAD+-dependent dehydrogenation of spermidine, (ii) transfer of the 4-aminobutylidene group from dehydrospermidine to putrescine, (iii) reduction of the imine intermediate to form homospermidine.
-Hence the overall reaction is transfer of a 4-aminobutyl group.
+A eukaryotic enzyme found in plants.
+The reaction occurs in three steps, with some of the intermediates presumably remaining enzyme-bound: (a) NAD+-dependent dehydrogenation of spermidine to dehydrospermidine, (b) attack by water forming 4-aminobutanal (and releasing propane-1,3-diamine), and (c) condensation of 4-aminobutanal with purescine, which forms homospermidine and restores NAD+.
 This enzyme is more specific than EC 22.214.171.124, homospermidine synthase, which is found in bacteria, as it cannot use putrescine as donor of the 4-aminobutyl group.
 Forms part of the biosynthetic pathway of the poisonous pyrrolizidine alkaloids of the ragworts (Senecio).

 Links to other databases